gobdevel/CppProjectTemplate/README.md

 ## It uses cmake and conan as build and package manager infra.

-# How to use it -
+## How to use it -

 - clone this repository.
 - run setup.sh to clean up old git references.
 - change project name in root's CMakeLists.txt.
 - Edit conanfile.txt as per your need.
 - create build directory in root folder.
-- cd to root and -
+- cd to build and -
   - conan install ..
   - cmake ..
   - make